-Finding yourself back on the dating scene can be a daunting moment for anyone.
+Finding yourself back on the mature dating scene can be a daunting moment for anyone.
 Perhaps we’ve been in a long-term relationship or marriage, or maybe we’ve just been putting our work before our personal life, but climbing back on the horse over 50 can feel strange and unfamiliar.

 Our customers often come to us for advice about what they need to know about finding love over 50, which is why we’ve drawn up these ten pieces of essential dating advice for single over 50 hopefuls.
 Join us, won’t you?